mdn/content/files/en-us/learn/server-side/django/deployment/index.md

 In order to execute your application, Railway needs to be able to set up the appropriate environment and dependencies, and also understand how it is launched.
 For Django apps we provide this information in a number of text files:

-- **runtime.txt**: the programming language and version to use.
+- **runtime.txt**: states the programming language and version to use.
-- **requirements.txt**: the Python component dependencies, including Django.
+- **requirements.txt**: lists the Python dependencies needed for your site, including Django.
 - **Procfile**: A list of processes to be executed to start the web application.
   For Django this will usually be the Gunicorn web application server (with a `.wsgi` script).
 - **wsgi.py**: [WSGI](https://wsgi.readthedocs.io/en/latest/what.html) configuration to call our Django application in the Railway environment.

 Once the application is running it can configure itself using information provided in [environment variables](https://docs.railway.app/develop/variables).
 For example, an application that uses a database can get the address using the variable `DATABASE_URL`.
-The database service itself can be provided by Railway or some other provider.
+The database service itself may be hosted by Railway or some other provider.

-Developers interact with Railway through the site and using a special [Command Line Interface (CLI)]<https://docs.railway.app/develop/cli>) tool.
+Developers interact with Railway through the Railway site, and using a special [Command Line Interface (CLI)](https://docs.railway.app/develop/cli) tool.
-The CLI allows you to associate a local github repository with a railway project , upload the repository from the local branch to the live site, inspect the logs of the running process, set and get configuration variables and much more.
+The CLI allows you to associate a local Github repository with a railway project, upload the repository from the local branch to the live site, inspect the logs of the running process, set and get configuration variables and much more.
 One of the most useful features is you can use the CLI to run your local project with the same environment variables as the live project.

 In order to get our application to work on Railway we'll need to put our Django web application into a git repository, add the files above, integrate with a database add-on, and make changes to properly handle static files.
 Once we've done all that we can set up a Railway account, get the Railway client, and install our website.

 That's all the overview you need in order to get started.

 ### Creating an application repository in GitHub

-Heroku is closely integrated with the **git** source code version control system, using it to upload/synchronize any changes you make to the live system.
-It does this by adding a new heroku "remote" repository named _heroku_ pointing to a repository for your source on the Heroku cloud.
-During development you use git to store changes on your own repository.
-When you want to deploy your site, you sync your changes to the Heroku repository.
+Railway is closely integrated with Github and the **git** source code version control system, and you can configure it to automatically deploy changes to a particular repository or branch on Github.

-> **Note:** If you're used to following good software development practices you are probably already using git or some other SCM system.
-If you already have a git repository, then you can skip this step.
+Alternatively you can push your current local code branch direct to the railway deployment using the CLI.

+> **Note:** Using a source code management system like Github is good software development practice.
+> Skip this step if you're already using Github to manager your source.

 There are a lot of ways to work with git, but one of the easiest is to first set up an account on [GitHub](https://github.com/), create the repository there, and then sync to it locally: